keboola/processor-duckdb/README.md

 # DuckDB Processor

-The DuckDB processor is a component that allows running SQL queries on the DuckDB database.
-For more information about DuckDB, please visit the [DuckDB Docs website](https://duckdb.org/docs/).
+The DuckDB processor is a component that allows running SQL queries on a DuckDB database.
+For more information about DuckDB, visit the [DuckDB Documentation](https://duckdb.org/docs/).

 ## Configuration

 The component supports two **modes of operation**:
-- Simple (default)
+- Simple Mode (default)
-- Advanced
+- Advanced Mode

 ### Simple Mode
-In simple mode, each query operates on a single table in DuckDB that can be created from a table defined by name, or from multiple tables matching a pattern (along with an arbitrary number of files).
+In simple mode, each query operates on a single table in DuckDB.
+This table can be created from a specific table defined by name or from multiple tables matching a pattern (along with an arbitrary number of files).
 The query output is exported using the name of the input table.

 ![simple.png](docs/imgs/simple.png)

 In simple mode, the parameter **queries** is an array of queries to be executed.
-Each query has own input, query, and output, and is isolated.
+Each query has its own input, query, and output, and is executed in isolation.
 Each query can use the following parameters:

-- **input:** A string specifying the name of table or an object containing the following parameters:
+- **input:** A string specifying the name of the table, or an object containing the following parameters:
-  - **input_pattern** (required): The name of the table or [glob pattern](https://duckdb.org/docs/data/multiple_files/overview#glob-syntax)
+  - **input_pattern** (required): The name of the table or a [glob pattern](https://duckdb.org/docs/data/multiple_files/overview#glob-syntax).
-  - **duckdb_destination:** (required when glob pattern used in the previous param) The name of the table in DuckDB
+  - **duckdb_destination** (required when using a glob pattern in the previous parameter): The name of the table in DuckDB.
-  - **dtypes_mode:** all_varchar (default) / auto_detect / from_manifest
+  - **dtypes_mode:** Determines how data types are handled.
+Options are:
-    - all_varchar: Treats all columns as text
+    - all_varchar (default): Treats all columns as text.
-    - auto_detect: Automatically infers data types
+    - auto_detect: Automatically infers data types.
-    - from_manifest: Uses data types from the input manifest (if a wildcard is used, the manifest of the first table is used)
+    - from_manifest: Uses data types from the input manifest (if a wildcard is used, the manifest of the first table is used).
-  - **skip_lines:** The number of lines to skip
+  - **skip_lines:** The number of lines to skip.
-  - **delimiter:** A string specifying the delimiter
+  - **delimiter:** A string specifying the delimiter.
-  - **quotechar:** A string specifying the quote character
+  - **quotechar:** A string specifying the quote character.
-  - **column_names:** A list of column names
+  - **column_names:** A list of column names.
-  - **date_format:** A string specifying the date format
+  - **date_format:** A string specifying the date format.
-  - **timestamp_format:** A string specifying the timestamp format
+  - **timestamp_format:** A string specifying the timestamp format.
-  - **add_filename_column:** A boolean value indicating whether the filename should be added as a column
+  - **add_filename_column:** A boolean indicating whether the filename should be added as a column.
-- **query** (required): The query to be executed
+- **query** (required): The query to be executed.
 - **output:** A string specifying the output table name or an object containing the following parameters:
-  - **kbc_destination:** The name of the output table
+  - **kbc_destination:** The name of the output table.
-  - **primary_key:** A list of primary keys
+  - **primary_key:** A list of primary keys.
-  - **incremental:** A boolean value indicating whether the data should be loaded incrementally
+  - **incremental:** A boolean indicating whether the data should be loaded incrementally.

 #### Example configuration